PierreSenellart/provsql/doc/source/user/casestudy5.rst

 Affric, confidence 0.50).
 NULLs make the three natural ways of asking "species detected at Loch Torridon but *not* at Glen Affric" genuinely different questions – in SQL itself, and therefore in the provenance and probabilities ProvSQL computes.
-Loch Torridon is photos 1–8 and Glen Affric photos 9–15, so the station restriction can be written on ``photo_id`` directly.
+Station names live in the *untracked* ``photo`` table; joining it in restricts to a station without touching the provenance (an untracked join partner contributes the neutral 1, as in Step 3).

 First, ``EXCEPT``.
 SQL set difference matches tuples *syntactically*: two NULLs count as the same value, so Loch Torridon's unidentified